ni/FINALE/README.md

 - ### Launching the WebApp:
-   - On cmd or powershell, navigate to the "build" directory in the repo and start the npm http-server:
+   - On cmd or Powershell, navigate to the "build" directory in the repo and start the npm http-server:
    >`http-server`
    - The above command will list the converted files in the project hierarchy on the left pane.
    - FINALE should now be ready to use!